Table of Contents

 4. In order to be subject to the assessment provisions of this Article, all property must be assessed in a uniform manner as prescribed by the state board of equalization and the state supervisor of assessments.
 No ordinance or resolution of the Board of County Commissioners may supersede any state law which determines what property is subject to or exempt from ad valorem, sales or use taxes.

 5. Flood Protection sales, use, and gross receipts tax.
-The Board of County Commissioners is authorized to collect a one-half of one percent (1/2%) sales, use, and gross receipts tax as outlined in Resolution #2010-26 for a period of up to twenty consecutive years from and after April 1, 2011, to be used for the engineering, land purchase, construction, and maintenance of a Red River Diversion and other flood control measures or the payment of special assessments for a Red River Diversion and other flood control measures as authorized by the Cass County Commission.
+The Board of County Commissioners is authorized to collect a one-half of one percent (1/2%) sales, use, and gross receipts tax as outlined in Resolution #2016-20 to take effect on January 1, 2017, to be used for the engineering, land purchase, construction, and maintenance of a Red River Diversion and other flood control measures or the payment of special assessments for a Red River Diversion and other flood control measures as authorized by the Cass County Commission.
+This ordinance shall terminate on December 31, 2084 unless rescinded earlier by the Cass County Commission but in no event shall this ordinance be rescinded or modified until all costs of construction and debt, including special assessments for the construction for the Fargo-Moorhead (FM) Area Diversion Project are retired.

 If a court declares that any part of this charter is invalid, the decision will not impair or affect in any manner the validity or enforceability of the remainder of this charter.